 1. Mix peppermint oil and water and spray it around your bed, windowsills, and entryways.

 Most people love the smell (and taste) of peppermint.
 It’s in everything from candy canes to gum and lotions.
 But spiders just can’t stand it.
 In fact, they don’t like any scent that’s really strong.

 Try making a solution with about 15-20 drops of essential peppermint oil, and 1-and-a-half cups of water.
 Spray it around your bed, windowsills, entryways, and anywhere else where spiders may be able to crawl in.

 2. Burn cinnamon candles.

 Cinnamon happens to be another option that smells amazing.
-But the eight-legged monsters will easily be deterred if you light a scented candle and just let the aroma waft throughout your place.
+Spiders will easily be deterred if you light a scented candle and let the aroma waft throughout your place.